Mitigating Failures

 Other precautions

 If you're running Redis, then in addition to the above, we recommend that you schedule regular backups of your cluster.
-Backups (snapshots) create a .rdb file you can use to restore your cluster in case of failure or corruption.
-For more information, see Backup and restore for ElastiCache for Redis .
+Backups (snapshots) create a .rdb file you can use to restore your cache in case of failure or corruption.
+For more information, see Snapshot and restore.